gaehlerm/SoftwareEngineering/README.md

 [https://en.wikipedia.org/wiki/Procedural_programming]

 While OO programming is mostly based on classes, class instances, and methods, procedural programming depends mostly on functions and logical operations.
 Though you can still define your own data types, such as structs in C, in procedural programming, functions are more important than data types.
 Contrary to functional programming, in this programming paradigm, you are allowed to have modifiable variables and output arguments.
-This simplifies writing code at times, but the code created this way is harder to understand due to the additional complexity.
+OO programming may be easier to write code, but on the other hand, it may make the code hard to understand if the classes are too large.

 Having only structs in C, compared to classes in C++, apparently has some drawbacks.
 One option is writing structs the way classes are written.
 Just that everything is public.
 But this is not a good coding practice.
 Instead, you have to adapt to a different coding style.
 You have to find a way around using classes with private members.
 As we have seen in the chapter on classes, there are three fundamental types of classes:
-- Structs
+- Data classes/structs
 - Delegating classes
 - Worker classes
-Structs also exist in C. Delegating classes can be replaced with structs.
+Structs also exist in C. Delegating classes can be replaced with structs and functions.
 The only thing that requires further consideration is how to replace worker classes.
 They use private variables to store intermediate results.
 These intermediate results have to be passed on as function arguments instead.
+Then you can replace worker classes also with structs and functions.

+As you may have noticed, I am not a big fan of OO programming.
+I've just seen too much bad OO code.
+And there is no need to do OO programming.
+The only thing I don't know how to replace in procedural code are classes doing memory management in the constructor and destructor.
+It seems like this was managed in pure C as well, but I can't go further into details.

 It takes some adaptation to get used to procedural programming, but it certainly has its advantages and is worth the effort.

-And yes, it is obviously possible to write decent code in C. Otherwise the Linux Kernel would have been migrated to an OO programming language a long time ago.
+As a summary, I can say: yes, it is obviously possible to write good code in C. Otherwise the Linux Kernel would have been wirtten in an OO programming language to begin with.

 ## Functional Programming

 The main difference between functional programming and procedural programming is the absence of non-constant variables.
-Data structures cannot be changed once initialized.
+In functional programming, data structures cannot be changed once initialized.
 This restriction imposes significant limitations on the programmer, making programming more challenging.
 On the other hand, it also has its advantages.
-You don't have to pay attention to things like mutable function arguments.
+You don't have to pay attention to things like output arguments.
 Functions do not have side effects.
 Functions ~can't~ have side effects.
 The only thing that changes is the return value.
 Furthermore, the return value of the functions depends only on its arguments.
 These are called pure functions.

 Having only pure functions has several advantages.
 First of all, it is generally recommended to use only pure functions wherever possible.
 Also in OO programming.
 Pure functions are much easier to deal with than functions that depend on some kind of state.
 They are also much easier to test.
 You will never have the issue of not knowing how to test a pure function.
 Call the function with various arguments and verify that the return value is accurate.
 It won't get any easier than that.

-Due to the nature of pure functions, functional code is generally easier to understand than, say, procedural code.
+Due to the nature of pure functions, functional code is generally easier to understand than, say, OO code.
 This is because functional programming relies solely on states that are always explicit and easy to comprehend.

-One drawback of functional programming is that it does not support the use of for loops since they require a mutable counter.
+One drawback of functional programming is that it does not support the use of for loops since they require a non-constant counter.
 Instead, you have to use recursion, which can be a little tedious at times.
 Furthermore, it requires you to use a programming language that supports tail call optimization.
 This technique allows the compiler to optimize recursion into a loop.
 Without tail call optimization, recursion can be very slow and may even lead to a stack overflow.

 In many programming languages, you can emulate functional programming to some extent by utilizing only pure functions.
-And I highly recommend doing so because you will be left with only pure functions, making testing them very easy.
+And I highly recommend doing so because you will be left with only pure functions, making testing very easy.
 Using only functional programming, however, is, in my opinion, not worth it.
 It is overly restrictive and makes programming needlessly challenging.
+At least somewhere in your code you need to have some effect, like writing data to a file.
+Otherwise your program will not do much.
+This is where functional programming reaches its limits.

 ## Conclusions